IsAyka1/ServicForFriends/README.md

 - name: str

 ### Model 'Relation'
-Table of relations between users if its requested to be friends or friends already
+Table of relations between users if it's requested to be friends or friends already
 - from_user: User
 - to_user: User
 - relation: Enum